NeoZng/DFE/README.md

+# DFE training on ETH3d and KITTI odom dataset

+This is a submodule of Epipolar Evaluation.

+To use the repo, download ETH3d and KITTI odom dataset and place them in the `dataset` folder.

+The repo has been tested on Ubuntu 22.04 with miniconda.

+The environment.yml file has been updated to support Python3 (PyTorch does not support Python2 anymore).

+---

 # DISCONTINUATION OF PROJECT #
 This project will no longer be maintained by Intel.
 Intel has ceased development and contributions including, but not limited to, maintenance, bug fixes, new releases, or updates, to this project.